-Our son is fully aware of his Autism diagnosis and has been for years.
-As we have learned and he has learned we have made a habit of sharing our knowledge together as much as possible (and as appropriate).
+Our son is fully aware of his autism diagnosis and has been for years.
+As we have learned, and he has learned, we have made a habit of sharing our knowledge together as much as possible (and as appropriate).

 After we received his diagnosis, we considered how to tell him and while we were still digesting the news, one of my colleagues arranged a lunch date with me, herself, and her adult son on the spectrum.

-When talking about how to tell our son about the diagnosis, his advice was: Don’t wait.
+When talking about how to tell our son about the diagnosis, his advice was:

 Still, we found ourselves stumbling into the conversation only six weeks after we received the diagnosis.

-Autism Dad and I were not yet ready to have the discussion but it became clear that our son needed to know after he announced “he was stupid because he kept getting sent out of the classroom because he couldn’t do the work.”
+My husband and I were not yet ready to have the discussion but it became clear that our son needed to know after he announced “he was stupid because he kept getting sent out of the classroom because he couldn’t do the work.”

 I hated his coming to that heartbreaking conclusion all by himself.
 The conversation had to take place right away because our child was in pain and we needed to do something about it.